Skip Ribbon Commands

 Author: VU Faculty

 One of the worst scourges of the drug scene involves methamphetamines.
 Because the drugs are so inexpensive, increasing numbers of teens and others are becoming addicted.
-Because the drugs are so easy to make from over-the-counter pharmacy products, meth labs are springing up all over the country, from urban to rural areas.
+Because the drugs are so easy to make from over-the-counter pharmacy products, meth labs spring up all over the country, from urban to rural areas.
 The labs can also be dangerous to operate.
 If property is damaged, is there insurance coverage?

 Question..."When a building owner leases out the building to a tenant who operates a meth lab and the property is damaged due to this illegal activity, is there a way to protect the mortgagee?
 We had a financial institution ask this question that I wasn't able to answer.
 I expect our insured isn't covered because property in the course of illegal trade is not considered covered property."

-Question..."We have a client who owns hotels ask us about coverage when it is discovered that someone has cooked "Meth" in one of their rooms.
+Question..."We have a client who owns hotels ask us about coverage when it is discovered that someone has cooked "meth" in one of their rooms.
 Apparently the expense of bringing in special hazardous material teams to decontaminate is very expensive.
 He wanted to know how his insurance policy would respond.
 It appears this is becoming a serious problem."

 Answer...As noted in the above question, this is indeed an increasingly serious exposure.
 Below are some faculty responses, including several that specifically address the "polluting" nature of a meth lab.